-The most important step is to configure your IDE.In case you know how to install JDK14 and to fork JabRef's code,please scroll down to the IDE setup.
+The most important step is to configure your IDE.In case you know how to install JDK14 with JavaFX support and to fork JabRef's code,please scroll down to the IDE setup.

 For a complete step-by-step guide for Linux using IntellJ IDEA as the IDE, have a look at the following video instructions:

 This section list the prerequisites you need to get started to develop JabRef.
 After this section, you are ready to get the code.

 A working Java (Develoment Kit) 14 installation with Java FX support is required.
 In the command line (terminal in Linux, cmd in Windows) run

 javac -version and make sure that the reported version is Java 14 (e.g

 javac 14).
 If

 javac is not found or a wrong version is reported, check your PATH environment variable, your

 JAVA_HOME environment variable or install the most recent JDK.

 JavaFX is not part of the default JDK any more, it needs to be installed separately if not using a special JDK.
 We recommend to setup the full Liberica JDK including JavaFX.
 You can get it from https://bell-sw.com/pages/downloads/?version=java-14&package=jdk-full.
 On Windows, you can execute